 Agile market research methodology streamlines the process, delivering insights faster.
 Unlike traditional methods that can take weeks to gather feedback on a new product or ad concept, agile market research provides timely results, offering a more efficient and responsive approach.

-Rooted in the Agile Methodology, agile market research simplifies the traditional market research process into manageable phases.
-An agile approach enables quick adjustments and continuous feedback to respond swiftly to market changes.
+Agile market research simplifies the traditional research process into smaller, manageable phases, often referred to as "sprints."
+This methodology enables the collection of real-time, asynchronous feedback and quick adjustments to respond swiftly to market changes.

 Traditional market research methods tend to be linear and structured with a set sequence of steps.
 In contrast, agile market research uses an iterative process with continuous feedback to adapt to real-time market changes.